VisualCaseGen: Ridge World

 Option 1: Specify the bathymetry using python formulae

-Withiin the section of mom6_bathy called "3.
-Configure bathymetry" you can first instantiate the bathymetry object and then modify the depth of the bathymetry as outlined below.
-Makre sure to remove the code that already exists within this section other than what you want, so that it should end up looking something like this
+Within the section of mom6_bathy called "3.
+Configure bathymetry" you can first instantiate the "topo" object and then modify the depth of the bathymetry as outlined below.
+Make sure to remove the code that already exists within this section other than what you want, so that it should end up looking something like this

 In this code we have set up the 4000 m deep option, with sinusoidal fluctuations and set the depth of the ocean to 0 at all latitudes at 50 degrees east and at all longitudes over the 10 degrees latitude range at the poles.
-You will need to execute these cells and if you plot the bathymetry using the last cell, you should see something like this:
+You will need to execute these cells and then you can plot the bathymetry to check it looks like what you were expecting:

 Option 2: Read in your bathymetry from a file